 He also has the more casual Bouchon Bakery at the Venetian.
 It offers croissants, confections, pastries, tarts and cookies as well as sandwiches and salads.

-As a regular at Canyon Ranch in Tucson, the famed fitness resort and spa, I always try to work out at their Spa Club at the Venetian.
-After a great workout I always love the Canyon Ranch Cafe which has a healthy menu.
-Newly added is their Canyon Ranch Grill at the Palazzo.
+As a regular at Canyon Ranch in Tucson, the famed fitness resort and spa, I always try to work out at their Canyon Ranch Spa + Fitness at the Venetian.
+After a great workout I always loved their casual cafe for lunch.
+It is now called Truth & Tonic and features healthy cuisine.
+They also have CR CREĀT , a stop-and-go destination for energy-boosting juices and coffee, nutritious wraps, sandwiches and snacks in The Grand Canal Shoppes.

 Forum Shops at Caesars Palace